William Darell (clergyman): Biography

 In 1567, while obtaining an attorney (one Henry Style of Westminster) in the event he left England, Darell described himself as "Deane of Fernes in Irelande".
-This implies that Darell is the same "Mr. Dorrell" who was proposed to be Archbishop of Armagh.
-The see went vacant in 1567, after the death of previous incumbent Adam Loftus.
+This suggests that Darell is the same "Mr. Dorrell" who was proposed to be Archbishop of Armagh.
+The see went vacant in 1567, after previous incumbent Adam Loftus was elevated to Archbishop of Dublin.
 Among those subsequently proposed to the see was Darell.
-This nomination came to the attention of Edmund Grindal, Bishop of London, who apparently already regarded Darell as, in his biographer John Strype's description, "corrupt in religion; though otherwise outwardly complying."
+This nomination came to the attention of Edmund Grindal, Bishop of London, who apparently already regarded Darell as (in biographer John Strype's description) "corrupt in religion; though otherwise outwardly complying."
 Grindal assiduously opposed this nomination.
 On 19 November, he wrote to Secretary of State William Cecil to recommend against Darell; he spoke of one "poor scholar" in Ireland who had described to him how he dreaded Darell's election, believing his nomination would ultimately "hinder the course of religion in that country."
 Grindal moreover spoke of his own negative experiences with Darell: "the said Dorrell hath been heretofore convented before me and other commissioners for sundry his misdemeanours, and therefore I know him to be an unfit man for so high an office".
 He recommended one "Dr. Spenser, Parson of Hadley", but also offered to send forth several candidates, from whom the Queen could choose.
 Ultimately, Thomas Lancaster, previously Bishop of Kildare, was elected to the Archbishopric, most likely on the advice of Sir Henry Sidney, Elizabeth's Lord Deputy in Ireland.
 Cecil was apparently pleased with this nomination.

 This was not the end of Darell's controversies within the church.
 Darell developed such extensive debts that he could no longer afford to pay them back, even with his many benefices, so the Cathedral chapter was forced to bail him out.
 Part of his prebend wages were seized as restitution.
 Rumours abounded about Darell's sexual misconduct at the chapel, culminating in a case brought before the ecclesiastical courts.
 Clemence Ward, a lady of "suspect behaviour" living in a nearby parish, had been seen entering a laundry basket destined for Darell's residence in Canterbury.
 One of the Cathedral lay clerks set upon the basket with a knife, stabbing Ward in the arm in the process, and thus substantiating the plot.
 Though nothing more is known of the case, as historian Andrew Butcher put it, "few stories [...] could be better designed to destroy Darrell's reputation".
 The Privy Council wrote to the ecclesiastical commissioners in the diocese of Canterbury concerning "certain horrible offences" committed by Darell, requesting he be cited before them.
 These offences went unmentioned in the letter, and nothing more is recorded of the Privy Council's request.
 However, Darell did subsequently lose some of his ecclesiastical positions: the rectory of Monkton, Kent in 1579 and the Canterbury prebend by 16 February 1580.
 His misconduct also apparently lost him favour at court, as he received no further preferment from Elizabeth.